 - Radiology Centennial Scholarship Award: This scholarship is awarded by the American Academy of Oral and Maxillofacial Radiology.
 The $5000 award is particularly for students in oral and maxillofacial radiology graduate programs.

-- American Society of Radiologic Technicians: This professional society has a related foundation with a number of available scholarships.
+- American Society of Radiologic Technologists: This professional society has a related foundation with a number of available scholarships.
 They have scholarships for those just entering the field, and for established professionals.

 - Society of Nuclear Medicine Scholarships: The Society of Nuclear Medicine has scholarships for students involved in molecular imaging at all levels.
 Funding is available for bachelor’s degree students, post-doctoral students, and researchers.